NorskRegnesentral/icat/README.md

 - Folder 'from_sthalles_github' contains cloned repos:
 https://github.com/sthalles/PyTorch-BYOL, https://github.com/sthalles/SimCLR, done on january 25th, 2022.
 Minus a few un-nessecary files.

-### Todos:
+### Todos
-- Make a CLI for icat
-- default to lasso-tool on scatter-plot
-- indicate which color that belongs to which class
-- hide labelled points in scatter
-- add color to points in catter when labelled
+- add color to points in scatter when labelled
+- Go through color table and find colors that look distinct, are visible, and different from "unselcted"
 - Test SWAV as SSL pretraing
+- Test pl library for ssl
+- Test PAWS for SemiSupervised L.
 - Add requirements.txt
+- Select lasso on startup (but not being continously reloaded)